Berkeley-Correctness-Group/DLint/README.md

 Dynamically Checking Bad Coding Practices for JavaScript.

 Briefly speaking, [JSHint](http://jshint.com/), [JSLint](http://www.jslint.com/) and [ESLint](http://eslint.org/) uses static analysis (scan the code) to find bad coding practices, while DLint uses dynamic analysis (by analysing runtime behavior) to do the detection.
-By analyzing runtime information DLint is capable of capturing more violations of coding practices misses by those static analysis tools.
+By analyzing runtime information, DLint is capable of capturing violations of coding practices missed by those static analysis tools.

 For more details, a [Wiki page](https://github.com/Berkeley-Correctness-Group/DLint/wiki) and a [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-5.pdf) is available (to appear in [ISSTA'15](http://issta2015.cs.uoregon.edu/) soon).